Kuig/LIM-Toolbox/README.md

 ## Requirements

-Matlab 2015a + DSP Toolbox
+It has been tested on Matlab R2015a + DSP Toolbox, but it should work even with older versions of Matlab.
+I it doesn't, please let me know.

 ## Folders content

 ### stdlim

-stdlim contains common audio processing functions
+`stdlim` contains common audio processing functions.

 ### BMS

-This folder contains Bivariate Mixture Space functions and examples
+`BMS` folder contains Bivariate Mixture Space functions and examples.

 ### LSF

-This folder contains Linear Structure Field and Spectro-Temporal Structure Field functions and examples
+`LSF` folder contains Linear Structure Field and Spectro-Temporal Structure Field functions and examples.

+## How to reference this work

+Well, by now the only publication available is the following:

+> Visualization and manipulation of stereophonic audio signals by means of IID and IPD / G. Presti, G. Haus, D.A.
+Mauro - In: ICMC|SMC|2014, 14-20 September 2014, Athens, Greece - The National and Kapodistrian Unversity of Athens, 2014 Sep. - ISBN 978-960-466-137-4. - pp. 1497-1502

+But many other works are being published, please stand by...